Please Note: The information on this page is out of date. We are awaiting guidance from the government over new funding.

-Under the Home Heating Cost Reduction Obligation (HHCRO) you could qualify for a free grant to help with the cost of installing a new boiler in your home.
+In October 2018 the new version of the ECO was launched, and the government decided to change the scheme so that it focuses 100% on the Home Heating Cost Reduction Obligation (HHCRO).
+Under HHCRO you could qualify for a free grant to help with the cost of installing a new boiler in your home.
 It’s sometimes referred to as the Affordable Warmth Scheme (or Obligation) and is available is England, Scotland and Northern Ireland.
 Wales is supported by a similar scheme called Nest which is managed by British Gas.
 Apply for a free boiler grant now by filling in our simple online form.

 How does the scheme work?

 The biggest energy companies have set aside funding to help those who qualify to improve their home heating system and energy efficiency.
 They offer this money in the form of grants which, unlike loans or finance agreements, don’t need to be paid back.
 These grants will cover some or all of the cost of repairing or replacing a boiler, improving insulation or introducing better heating controls.

 Once you’ve qualified an assessor will visit you to decide what work is needed.
 If the grant does not cover the full cost of the work you will need to make up the difference.